toshiyukihina/moat-iot-get-started/README.md

 ===
 This is an example application using MOAT IoT API set.

-The application is composed of 3 parts:
+The application is composed of 4 parts:

  1. An Android project using [MOAT Java](http://dev.yourinventit.com/references/moat-java-api-document)
  2. Server side Javascripts using [MOAT js](http://dev.yourinventit.com/references/moat-js-api-document)
  3. Rails application using [MOAT REST](http://dev.yourinventit.com/references/moat-rest-api-document)
+ 4. Google App Engine application using [MOAT REST](http://dev.yourinventit.com/references/moat-rest-api-document)

+For users who aren't familiar with Rails or are using Windows OS, please choose Google App Engine application.

 You need to sign up Inventit IoT Developer Network Sandbox Server in order to deploy the application.